ohmrr/dotfiles/README.md

 ## Note

-There is no script to automate organizing your `$HOME` in this repo.
+- There is no script to automate organizing your `$HOME` in this repo.
 It is here to be used as a reference to others who want to do what I did here.
+- Some configurations may or may not be exclusive to MacOS, such as the macos plugin in oh-my-zsh or the iOS simulator.